Is Eczema Keeping Your Baby Up At Night? Here's How to Help!

 Eczema is a chronic skin condition characterized by dry, itchy, and inflamed skin.
 It often appears as discolored patches that may become crusty or ooze when scratched.
 Like adult eczema, the exact cause of baby eczema is not fully understood, though we know that children who have a family history of eczema, asthma, or seasonal allergies–known as the atopic triad–are more likely to develop eczema.
 Environmental factors and an imbalance in your little one’s skin microbiome and/or gut microbiome may also play a role in the development of eczema.

-Eczema and Sleep Disturbance in Infants and Babies
+Eczema Sleep Deprivation in Infants and Babies

+Why is eczema worse at night?
 For people with eczema, itchiness often increases during nighttime due to natural changes in circadian rhythm, the mechanism in the body that switches us over to sleep mode.
 Higher body temperature, increased transepidermal water loss (water lost through the skin), and hormonal and immune system shifts can all result in increased itch at night [3].

 Infant and baby sleep schedules are unpredictable at best–and adding eczema into the mix doesn’t help.
 Eczema itch and discomfort leads to sleep disturbances throughout the night, including frequent waking and difficulty falling back asleep [4]–[6].
 In fact, patients with eczema have reported that sleep disturbance is one of the three most challenging symptoms of the condition [7].